Ready, set, go! Here are some tips to help P3 & P4 students ace their English at school!

 Most students do not have problems with simple sentence structures.
 The confusion begins when the student adds modifiers to the sentences.
 A modifier enhances a sentence by adding details, such as adjectives or adverbs to describe nouns or pronouns more vividly.

 In Primary 3 & 4, grammar tests or exercises are usually in the form of multiple-choice questions or underlining the correct answer.
-If a student does not write compositions regularly in school, parents rarely see how adept their children are in their sentence structures until Primary 5.
-That is when they begin to write emails and longer compositions that require the use of more modifiers and subordinate conjunctions etc.
+If a student does not write compositions regularly in school, parents rarely see how adept their children are in their sentence structures until their P3 SA2 examinations.
+In primary 4, they begin to write emails and longer compositions that require the use of more modifiers and subordinate conjunctions etc.

 How you can help your child at home: